 Your developers may already be using feature flags today, but this could be a problem when you try to scale.
 Feature flags themselves are not brand new technology.
 After all, they are just a type of if statement in your code.
 But the enterprise management, scaling, and integration of feature flags across CI/CD toolchains are an emerging practice and one that should be handled with careful consideration and care.

-CloudBees Feature Management is the most developer-friendly and secure feature flag management platform today.
-We are the industry’s only self-managed feature flag management platform available to financial companies wanting to keep their user data secure in on-premise environments, and have a SaaS-version as well.
+CloudBees Feature Management is the most developer-friendly and privacy-focused feature flag management platform today.
 Our unique architecture ensures no personal identifiable information (PII) from your end customers can be collected on our platform, ensuring user data security.
-And better yet, we offer this solution with tight integrations between our other CloudBees tools such as CloudBees CD and CloudBees SDM for even greater overall value across your CI/CD toolchain.
+And better yet, we offer this solution with tight integrations with the rest of the CloudBees platform to ensure there is tight governance and visibility in the CI/CD process.

 Give CloudBees Feature Management a try to see the difference they can make in your development today, with the following resources:

 Stay up to date